pangeo-data/climpred/docs/source/api.rst

 A primary feature of ``climpred`` is our prediction ensemble objects, :py:class:`.HindcastEnsemble` and :py:class:`.PerfectModelEnsemble`.
-Users can append their initialized ensemble to these classes, as well as an arbitrary number of verification products (assimilations, reconstructions, observations), control runs, and uninitialized ensembles.
+Users can add their initialized ensemble to these classes, as well as verification products (assimilations, reconstructions, observations), control runs, and uninitialized ensembles.

 PredictionEnsemble
 ~~~~~~~~~~~~~~~~~~

-:py:class:`.PredictionEnsemble` is the base class for
+:py:class:`.PredictionEnsemble` is the base class for :py:class:`.HindcastEnsemble` and
-:py:class:`.HindcastEnsemble` and
-:py:class:`.PerfectModelEnsemble`.
-:py:class:`.PredictionEnsemble` cannot be called directly, but
+:py:class:`.PerfectModelEnsemble`. :py:class:`.PredictionEnsemble` cannot be called
-:py:class:`.HindcastEnsemble` and
+directly, but :py:class:`.HindcastEnsemble` and :py:class:`.PerfectModelEnsemble`
-:py:class:`.PerfectModelEnsemble` inherit the common base
+inherit the common base functionality.
-functionality.

 .. autosummary::
     :toctree: api/